Romy and Michele's High School Reunion: Casting

 Kudrow's rising stardom from the show Friends played a part in the film successfully getting through the development stage.
 Australian actress Toni Collette was a strong contender for the role of Romy and met with director David Mirkin.
 The studio offered the role to Mira Sorvino, who at that point was about to win a Best Supporting Actress Oscar for the film Mighty Aphrodite.
 Said Mirkin, "It was definitely a long shot, but I heard she wanted to meet so we had lunch, and I instantly knew that she could do it.
 Romy and Michele were conceived as one tall and one short, but I loved the idea of Lisa and Mira playing this idiot blonde power couple."

 Filming

 Filming took place between April and June 1996 in Los Angeles.
-Exterior shots of Romy and Michele's fictional Sagebrush High School were filmed at Valencia High School in Santa Clarita. $240,000 of the film's $20 million budget was spent on securing the licensing rights for the song “Time After Time” by Cyndi Lauper.
+Exterior shots of Romy and Michele's fictional Sagebrush High School were filmed at Valencia High School in Santa Clarita. $240,000 of the film's $20 million budget was spent on securing the licensing rights for the song "Time After Time" by Cyndi Lauper.
 Mona May, who served as the costume designer for Clueless, provided the film's outfits.
+The film includes product placement for the fictional brands Big Kahuna Burger and Red Apple cigarettes, which originated in Quentin Tarantino's films.

 Touchstone initially found David Mirkin's final cut of the film to be too quirky and wanted to sweeten the tone, but Mirkin insisted on keeping the edgier tone.